Tosin-webdev/countdown-timer/README.md

 # countdown-timer
-A simple countdown timer with vanilla js.
+A simple countdown timer made with vanilla js.